aamir-malik22188/giphy-api-project/README.md

 <br/>

-This project was one of my starter projects for API.
+This project was one of my starter projects and the purpose of this project was to learn how to incorporate an API into an application.

-Here's why:
+Objectives:
-* This project helps build on the Javascript foundation.
+* This project helps build on the Javascript foundation, especially for someone new to JS.
-* Provides insight on how to acquire and utilize API Keys and the type of data that needs to be extracted.
+* Provides insight on how to acquire and utilize API Keys.
-*
+* Creates an opportunity to learn how we can manipulate and append incoming data-sets with HTML/CSS/Javascript.